PM calls on X to comply with UK laws ‘immediately’ amid row over Grok deepfakes

 The move follows mounting pressure on X over images produced by Grok, including an Ofcom investigation in the UK and bans in Malaysia and Indonesia.

+“It’s about vulnerable people with a Government that stands with those vulnerable people against very rich companies that have weaponised these images.

+“So, I’m really glad that we’ve got to where we’ve got to, but it’s a real statement of intent and value, so far as I’m concerned.”

-Sir Keir said: “I welcome that X is now acting to ensure full compliance with UK law – it must happen immediately.”
+On X, the Prime Minister said: “I welcome that X is now acting to ensure full compliance with UK law – it must happen immediately.

-And he reiterated his commitment to strengthen laws if necessary in order to prevent similar manipulation of images.
+“If we need to strengthen existing laws further, we are prepared to do that.”

+The Labour leader also signalled his openness to an Australia-style social media ban for young people, telling reporters: “We need to better protect children from social media.

 Earlier, Technology Secretary Liz Kendall said she would not rest “until all social media platforms meet their legal duties”, while Downing Street sources said the change was a “vindication” for the Prime Minister’s tough stance on X.